-The United Nations Population Division (2013a) provides foreign born migrant stock tables at the start of each of the last three decades (1990, 2000, and 2010) covering 230 countries.
-As with the World Bank estimates, data are primarily based on place of birth responses to census questions and register informations.
+The United Nations Population Division (2015b) provides a sequence of foreign born migrant stock tables five years apart, beginning in 1990 until 2015 covering 232 countries3.
+Previous versions by the United Nations Population Division (2012, 2013a) provided stocks only at the start of each of the last three decades (1990, 2000, and 2010).
+As with the World Bank estimates, stock data are primarily based on place of birth responses to census questions and from population registers.
 Adjustments to estimates are made to include available refugee statistics.
 As data on foreign born stocks might be collected in census years that are not at the start of the decade, extrapolations are made based on the change in the overall populations size to align all estimates at the same time point.
 For countries or areas without any data sources, a similar country or group of countries are used to estimate missing bilateral stocks.
 Unlike the World Bank stocks, the UN estimates have categories for foreign born populations with an unknown place of birth (Other North and Other South).
-These counts originate from either regional aggregations or non-standard areas used by national statistical agencies to enumerate foreign born stocks which the UN are then unable to redistribute into its 230 countries.
+These counts originate from either regional aggregations or non-standard areas used by national statistical agencies to enumerate foreign born stocks which the UN are then unable to redistribute into each country.
 For the vast majority of countries the counts of unknowns comprised less than five percent of the total foreign born population.